iandioch/programming-training/README.md

 Study:

-- [Brook's theorem](https://en.wikipedia.org/wiki/Brooks%27_theorem) gives an upper bound on the chromatic number of a graph.
+- [Brook's theorem](https://en.wikipedia.org/wiki/Brooks%27_theorem) gives an upper bound on the chromatic number (number of colours) of a graph.
 - Brute force search, as there is no fast algorithm to find the exact optimal colouring.
 - [Greedy colouring](https://en.wikipedia.org/wiki/Greedy_coloring).
 - [Bipartite graphs](https://en.wikipedia.org/wiki/Bipartite_graph) are graphs that can be coloured with 2 colours.